 In September of 2016 Staff Sergeant Birkby reported back to the Naval School of Music for the Senior Musician’s Course.
 Upon completion in May of 2017, he reported to the 2d Marine Division Band, where he served as the Acting Enlisted Conductor.
 In February of 2018, SSgt Birkby was selected to be the Small Ensemble Leader and he acted as the Unit’s Staff NCOIC.
 During this time he assisted in the coordination and band’s travel to Belleau, France in support of the 100th Anniversary of the storied battle in Belleau Wood during World War I.

-In September of 2022 Gunnery Sergeant Birkby returned to the Marine Corps Forces Pacific Band to serve as their Small Ensemble Leader, Production Manager, Arranger, Sound Reinforcement Technician, and will continue to perform on French horn as needed.
+In September of 2022 Gunnery Sergeant Birkby returned to the Marine Corps Forces Pacific Band to serve as their Small Ensemble Leader, Production Manager, Arranger, Sound Reinforcement Technician, and will continue to perform on French horn and trumpet as needed.